AdobeDocs/experiences-by-you.en/help/analytics/administration/admin-tips/download-the-adobe-analytics-implementation-playbook.md

 * **Owner & Contacts:** List the main owner or contacts for the property
 * **Tag method:** Many of us have different code methods and implementations in place (Launch, JS files, AEP, etc.).
 You can break this down further if needed (like by code version or tag management system), but this is meant to keep track of all your different code methods and versions, where code needs to be updated, and how it needs to be maintained.
 If you are using [!DNL Adobe] Launch, list the Launch property name.

-Remember to include all digital properties, even if they are not tagged with [!DNL Adobe] [!DNL Analytics].
+Remember to include all digital properties, even if they are not tagged with [!DNL Adobe Analytics].
 This will help you to understand your digital landscape and how your users interact with all your properties.

 It's recommended to keep this doc as simple as possible and not bog it down with too much info so that it remains easy to interpret by different parts of the organization. [!DNL Analytics] teams often understand the digital landscape better than any other team, so this doc is often used by other teams and executives to provide a thorough overview.

 >[!TIP]
 >
->Create a site name/property dimension in [!DNL Adobe] [!DNL Analytics].
-Having a dedicated dimension (usually an eVar) in [!DNL Adobe] [!DNL Analytics] that identifies the site name/app name will allow for segmenting, troubleshooting, virtual report suite creation, etc. The benefits are endless, especially when combining multiple sites in one (global) report suite.
+>Create a site name/property dimension in [!DNL Adobe Analytics].
+Having a dedicated dimension (usually an eVar) in [!DNL Adobe Analytics] that identifies the site name/app name will allow for segmenting, troubleshooting, virtual report suite creation, etc. The benefits are endless, especially when combining multiple sites in one (global) report suite.
 The key is making sure that your dev teams always set this value in the properties dimension, including all page loads (s.t calls/trackState) and all custom events (s.tl calls/trackAction).
 Processing rules may be a valuable tool to help you set these values properly and consistently.

 [Watch this video by Doug Moore](https://experienceleague.adobe.com/docs/analytics-learn/tutorials/implementation/implementation-basics/creating-a-business-requirements-document.html){target="_blank"} for more information on filling out the implementation playbook.